EMERGING MARKETS-Latam FX rise, set for weekly gains

 "Banxico will continue to tighten in the coming months as core CPI carries on rising; we now expect rates at 9.75% by year-end," said analysts st TS Lombard.

-Riskier assets got a lift this week as softer-than-expected U.S. inflation data saw markets scale back expectations for a third 75 basis points hike by the Federal Reserve this year at it next meeting in September.
+Riskier assets got a lift this week as softer-than-expected U.S. inflation data saw markets scale back expectations for a third 75 basis points hike by the Fed this year at it next meeting in September.

 Several emerging market central banks had already embarked on interest rate hiking cycles in an attempt to combat inflation and stay ahead of the Fed.